Is There a Strategy to Solitaire?

 So Many Games, So Many Strategies

 There are several variations of the classic solitaire formula.
 TriPeaks, Spider, Pyramid, and FreeCell are just a few of the more popular twists on the game.
 At heart, though, they are all solitaire.
 A lot of the strategies discussed above will be applicable, at least partly, to all the different forms of the game out there.
 Do not be afraid to experiment to figure out which strategies work for which variants.
 There are plenty of resources out there to help you improve your game.
-After all, to answer our initial question: yes, there is a strategy to solitaire.
+After all, to answer our initial question: yes, there is a strategy for solitaire with hints.

 Play Solitaire Social